membraneframework/membrane_tee_plugin/README.md

 Playing this pipeline should result in copying the source file to all destinations files (sinks)

+before playing it prepare yourself a file like this:
+`echo "Membrane Framework is cool" > /tmp/sourcefile`

 ```elixir
 defmodule FileMultiForwardPipeline do
   use Membrane.Pipeline